On the Structure of Leptonic Families and Currents of the Vector Nature

 By following the same arguments that allow to establish an individual dependence (\ref{33}), one can found from (\ref{36}) that

-Unification of (\ref{37}) with (\ref{8}) at $l=\nu_{l}$ leads us once again to (\ref{33}) confirming the fact that the existence of an individual as well as of the united connections of the structural components of leptons and their neutrinos scattering cross sections is by no means excluded naturally.
+Unification of (\ref{37}) with (\ref{8}) at $l=\nu_{l}$ leads us to (\ref{33}) once more, confirming that the existence of individual as well as of united connections of the structural components of vector cross sections in the lepton and its neutrino scattering is, by itself, not excluded.